 Example:

-5. @RestController
+5. @RestController:

 Purpose: A convenience annotation that combines

-.
+@Controllerand@ResponseBody.
 It is used for RESTful web services where the responses are directly written to the HTTP response body as JSON or XML.Usage: Use this to build REST APIs.

 Example: